joekarl/fastsync/README.md

 Designed in the same lineage as caolan's async/nimble libraries (ie this is NOT a promise library).

 Works in the browser or in node.js.
-Minified it is 814 bytes.
+Minified it is 830 bytes.

+`npm install fastsync`

 Covers 4 basic use cases: